alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2020/2020-08-06-exposing-sufi-orders.md

 active: audios
 type: audios
 category: [audios, sects]
-excerpt: "Sufi orders are newly-invented ways in Islam, which fall under Bid'ah (innovation in religion) whose seriousness varies from group to group.
+summary: "Sufi orders are newly-invented ways in Islam, which fall under Bid'ah (innovation in religion) whose seriousness varies from group to group.
 Some are worse than others."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz